apaths/Apollo-Docs/_docs/API/orders/get/GET-orders-id-field.md

 |------------------|------------| :-----: | ------------------------------------|
 | id               | String     | Yes     | Default: none<br>`OrderID` for the desired `order` |
 | field            | String     | Yes     | Default: none<br>One of the [Order fields](../README.md#fields)

-### Query fields

-Pass parameters to the resource using the request body.
-All fields are optional unless marked with `REQUIRED`.

 ### Example request